1. Overview of the IMF as a Financial Institution

 In April 2012, the IMFC and G20 jointly called for further enhancement of IMF resources for crisis prevention and resolution through temporary bilateral loans and note purchase agreements.
 In response, in June 2012, the Executive Board endorsed modalities for a new round of bilateral borrowing—the 2012 Borrowing Agreements (see Borrowing by the IMF).

-As discussed in Section 1.1, the 2010 Quota and Governance Reform and the completion of the Fourteenth General Review of Quotas in December 2010 will lead to a doubling of quotas to approximately SDR 477 billion (about $756 billion).
+As discussed in Section 1.1, the 2010 Quota and Governance Reform and the completion of the Fourteenth General Review of Quotas in December 2010 will lead to a doubling of quotas to approximately SDR 477 billion (currently about $671 billion).
 Once the package is accepted by the membership and the reform goes into effect, there will be a rollback in the NAB credit arrangements from around SDR 370 billion to around SDR 182 billion.

 Postcrisis measures also included a new general allocation of SDRs.
 In 2009, in addition to increasing the IMF’s lending capacity, the membership agreed to make a general allocation of SDR 161.2 billion (or approximately $250 billion), resulting in a nearly tenfold increase in SDRs.
 This represented a significant increase in reserves available to help member countries, including many low-income countries.